eevee/eev.ee/content/2016-02-20-twitters-missing-manual.markdown

 * Exactly _which_ characters may appear in a hashtag is somewhat inconsistent, and has quietly changed at least once.

 * The only real point to hashtags is that you can click on them in clients to jump directly to search results.
+Note that searching for `#foo` will only find `#foo`, but searching for `foo` will find both `foo` and `#foo`.

 * Hashtags can appear in the "trending" widget, but so can any other regular text.

 * There is no reason to tag a bunch of random words in your tweets.
 No one is searching Twitter for `#funny`.
 Doing this makes you look like an extremely out-of-touch marketer.

+* People do sometimes use hashtags as "asides" or "moods", but in this case the tag isn't intended to be searched for, and the real point of using a hashtag is that the link color offsets it from the main text.

 * Twitter also supports "cashtags", which are prefixed with a `$` instead and are generally stock symbols.
 I only even know this because it makes shell and Perl code look goofy.